andrewharabor/gclib/README.md

 # gclib

-A garbage collection library written in and for C
+A garbage collection "library" written in and for C

 ## Description